danielabar/meblog/src/markdown/ip-based-route-restrictions-on-heroku-with-rails.md

 ---
-title: "Securing Routes on Heroku with Rails Route Constraints"
+title: "IP-Based Route Restrictions on Heroku with Rails"
 featuredImage: "../images/securing-routes-heroku-rails-arpad-czapp-eXZQIKHj5lY-unsplash.jpg"
 description: "Learn how to restrict admin routes to VPN IP addresses on Heroku using Rails Advanced Route Constraints."
 date: "2026-07-01"